Last updated on May 9th, 2020

 — Thomas Tobin (@tvnooz) January 22, 2015

-- 2 servings homemade pasta or other fresh pasta (1 inch-thick pappardelle is my favorite, but make whatever kind you want)
+- 2 servings homemade pasta or other fresh pasta such as pappardelle

 - 2 teaspoons olive oil